ExamProCo/TheFreeAWSDeveloperAssociate/EB-Follow-Along-Docker/README.md

 It will build your image with the commands defined in your Dockerfile and assign a tag to it.

+If you run out of disk space on cloud9 at this point, you can [follow these instructions to increase disk space](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).

 To confirm your image, run the following command:

 ```